-Matthew J. Platkin was nominated by Governor Phil Murphy to serve as the state’s 62nd Attorney General on February 3, 2022, and confirmed to that role by the New Jersey Senate on September 29, 2022.
-From February 14 until confirmation, Platkin served as Acting Attorney General.
+Matthew J. Platkin was appointed by Governor Phil Murphy to serve as the state’s 62nd Attorney General on February 3, 2022, and confirmed to that role with bipartisan support by the New Jersey Senate on September 29, 2022.

-From January 2018 to October 2020, Platkin served as Chief Counsel to Governor Murphy.
-As Chief Counsel, Platkin oversaw an office of attorneys that advised the Governor on all legal matters, including legislation, executive orders, administrative regulations, and litigations.
-He also was responsible for coordinating with the Attorney General’s Office on civil matters, including affirmative litigations, and oversaw judicial and prosecutorial nominations.
+Before becoming Attorney General, Platkin served as Chief Counsel to Governor Murphy from January 2018 to October 2020.
+As Chief Counsel, he oversaw an office of attorneys that advised the Governor on all legal matters, including legislation, executive orders, administrative regulations, and litigation.

-Prior to law school, Platkin began his career as a policy advisor at the Brookings Institution in Washington D.C., working with members of Congress on job growth and economic recovery following the 2008 financial crisis.
+Prior to law school, Platkin began his career as a policy advisor at the Brookings Institution in Washington D.C., working with members of Congress on job growth and economic recovery.
 He also served as an organizer in San Antonio, Texas.

 Platkin was born and raised in New Jersey, growing up in Morris County, and graduated from Madison High School.
 He received his Bachelor of Arts from Stanford University, and his Juris Doctor from Stanford Law School, where he was an editor of the Stanford Law Review.
-He lives in Montclair with his wife, Sophia, and son, Robert.
+He lives in Montclair with his wife, Sophia, and children, Robert and Maya.